JWesleySM/Whiro/README.md

 # Full Documentation

-If you want to know more about the details of our framework, such as implementation aspects, features and properties, Whiro is fully documented in this dissertation: [Automatic Inspection of Program State in an Uncooperative Environment](https://homepages.dcc.ufmg.br/~fernando/publications/books/wesley_msc.pdf).
+If you want to know more about the details of our framework, such as implementation aspects, features and properties, Whiro is fully documented in the paper *Automatic Inspection of Program State in an Uncooperative Environment*.
+You can read the [author's version](https://homepages.dcc.ufmg.br/~fernando/publications/papers/MagalhaesSPE22.pdf) or the [published version](https://onlinelibrary.wiley.com/doi/10.1002/spe.3146) at Wiley.

 # Building and Usage
 Currently, the only software necessary to run Whiro is LLVM.
 If you want to use Whiro script, Bash will be also a requirement.